 The Indians finished sixth in 1946 and rose only to fourth the next year, although attendance jumped to 1.5 million, second best in the league.
 Veeck signed the AL’s first black player, Doby, in July.
 The next year he signed Negro Leagues legend Satchel Paige, played up the mystery surrounding Paige’s age, and had a new drawing card as well as a useful pitcher.

 Veeck also acquired Yankee second baseman Joe Gordon, a former MVP who returned to stardom with Cleveland for a few years, but he had to give up pitcher Allie Reynolds, who became a key man on New York’s five straight World Series winners.
 Finally, he decided to get rid of his shortstop and manager, Lou Boudreau.
-Boudreau was a former batting champion and seven-time All-Star, but Veeck derided him as a “hunch” manager.
+At 30, Boudreau was a former batting champion and seven-time All-Star, but Veeck derided him as a “hunch” manager.

 When word of the plan to trade Boudreau leaked, Veeck faced a hurricane of criticism.
-There was no sports-talk radio then, but fans made their opinions clear in letters to the papers and sportswriters lent a megaphone to the outcry.
+There was no sports-talk radio then, but fans made their opinions clear in letters to the papers, and sportswriters lent a megaphone to the outcry.
 Veeck tried to turn a public-relations disaster into a coup.
 He announced he would bow to the fans’ wishes and keep the manager.

 The Boudreau trade was the best deal Veeck never made.
-Boudreau had the season of his life in 1948, batting .355 with a .453 on-base percentage and a 534 slugging percentage, and winning the MVP award.
+Boudreau had the season of his life in 1948, batting .355 with a .453 on-base percentage and a .534 slugging average, and winning the MVP award.
 Veteran third baseman Ken Keltner turned in a career year, Gordon slugged 32 home runs, and unheralded pitchers Gene Bearden and Bob Lemon each won 20 games while finishing 1-2 in ERA.
 The Indians fought the Yankees, Red Sox, and the surprising Philadelphia Athletics in a tight pennant race.
 With a winning team and a thrilling race added to Veeck’s nonstop promotions, 2.6 million fans turned out, a major-league record that stood for 14 years.
 The season ended with Cleveland and Boston tied.
 In a one-game playoff, Boudreau hit two home runs as the Indians won, 8-3.

 Veeck made the World Series an event for the common fan.
 Series tickets had always been sold in sets for all home games (the middle three were played in Cleveland), but Veeck sold single-game tickets to allow three times as many people to see their team play for the championship.
 The Indians defeated the Boston Braves in six games.